enhance-dev/enhance.dev/src/views/docs/md/learn/features/transforms/style-transforms.md

 ---
-title: CSS Transforms
+title: Style Transforms
 links:
   - enhance-style-transform: https://github.com/enhance-dev/enhance-style-transform
 ---

-## CSS Transformations
+## Consistent styling
 Enhance is designed to deliver working HTML that is improved when JavaScript loads.
 If the shadowDOM is used this means the initial markup is replaced later.
 The goal is to write styles once that will work before and after that happens.
 And to use a consistent approach to styling all components.

 Style transforms make this possible.
 When the page is rendered styles are transformed and relocated to optimize performance.